mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 Similar to last year, over 94% of the respondents would be disappointed if they can no longer use Material-UI, which is very encouraging.
 We will keep working hard to hopefully move more of you into the "very disappointed" category!

-The number who would not be disappointed has moved down from 6.5% to 5.4%, which is technically a 17% improvement! 🙂 We'd love to understand more about those who use Material-UI, but would happily use other solutions, so a follow up question might be needed next year.
+The number who would not be disappointed has moved down from 6.5% to 5.4%, which is technically a 17% improvement! 🙂 We'd love to understand more about those who use Material-UI, but would happily use other solutions, so a follow-up question might be needed next year.

 ### 2. How likely is it that you would recommend Material-UI to a friend or colleague?